 By contrast, most laser scanners collect between 1 million and 2 million points of measurable data per second.
 That means that 3D models based on a point cloud are extremely accurate.
 Moreover, architects can skip the pain and cost of sending someone back to the site to collect measurements or take inventory of an item that someone forgot to document or that they didn’t know they needed.
 A laser scanner doesn’t miss any measurements.
-3D scanning brings your site to you in it entirety.
+3D scanning brings your site to you in its entirety.

 The Cons of 3D Scanning

 Traditionally, the cost of laser scanning was the biggest hurdle.
-When it made it’s debut in the early 2000s, it was quite expensive.
+When it made its debut in the early 2000s, it was quite expensive.

 However, even within the past couple of years, the cost of laser scanning has fallen significantly.
 In many cases, the cost of scanning is now comparable to the cost of sending staff into the field.
 While it may take a week for staff to take measurements and make corrections; laser scanning can be conducted much more quickly.
-Particularly when a point cloud is sufficient and a firm doesn’t need to contract out services to create a 3D model, cost may not be the barrier it once was.
-Scanning also reduces change orders caused by errors.
+Particularly when a point cloud is sufficient and a firm doesn’t need to contract out services to create a 3D model, the cost may not be the barrier it once was.
+Scanning also significantly reduces change orders caused by errors.
 By spending on laser scanning at the beginning of the project, costs are often recouped by avoiding change orders – which are both expensive and embarrassing.

 But while the cost is similar, what you get in return for the price is incomparable.
-3D scanning is safer, more accurate, faster and will accurately deliver your site to you.
-A complete point cloud can be used by the entire project team, from engineers, to architects, to other design professionals.
+3D scanning is safer, more accurate, faster, and will accurately deliver your site to you.
+A complete point cloud can be used by the entire project team, from engineers to architects, to other design professionals.
 It gives design professionals confidence in their designs and increases the professionalism of your project.

 Embracing Change: How To Determine if Laser Scanning Is Right for You